harshit158/obsidian-notes/MOOCs/1-4 Intro to ML in Production/Week 3.md

 🥊 Raising HLP
 - When label y comes from humans, HLP << 100% may indicate ambiguous labeling instructions.
 - Improving labeling consistency will raise, HLP but also will make it more difficult for the ML model to match this improved accuracy.

+---
+## Label and Organize Data

+### Obtaining data
+🥊How long to spend obtaining data:
+- Get into the iteration loop as quickly as possible
+- Instead of asking how much time it takes to obtain ==m samples==, ask how many samples we can get in ==k days==.

+🥊 Labelling data:
+- In-house
+- Outsourced
+- Crowdsourced

+🥊 Dont increase data by ==more than 10X== at a time

+### Data pipeline
+POC phase:
+- Goal is to decide if the model is worth deploying and is of utility
+- Dont focus and get bogged down by replicability of the preprocessing script

+Production phase:
+- Use more sophisticated tools to make pipeline replicable
+- ==Tensorflow Transform==, ==Apache Beam==, Airlflow

+### Balanced train/dev/test splits
+When the dataset is small, random split won't give us different classes in the same proportion as the population.
+Hence, do a randomized split such as ==Stratified Sampling==